 Once fully cool I used a knife to scoop out the middle of the cupcakes.
 A cupcake corer won't make enough room for the filling so you do need to do this manually.

 I half filled the holes with seedless raspberry jam, about 1 tsp per cupcakes.

 Then I topped them up with the creme patisserie and smoothed the top.

-I whipped up a 250ml tub of double cream and piped swirls onto each cupcake.
-I kept the swirls flat so I could place a circle of marzipan on top.
+I whipped up double cream and piped swirls onto each cupcake, I kept the swirls flat so I could place a circle of marzipan on top.

-I was so pleased with the final result!
-I found making a full sized Prinsesstårta really tough in terms or decorating as I’m not skilled with covering cakes in fondant/marzipan, but these cupcakes are so much simpler.
+Well I was so pleased with the Swedish Princess Cupcakes!
+Making a full sized Prinsesstårta can be tricky, but these Swedish Princess Cupcakes are so much simpler.
 Everyone at the dinner party loved the cupcakes.
-The Swedes really have it down, I mean, cream, custard and jam in a cake – how can you go wrong?!
+The Swedes really have it down, I mean, cream, custard and jam in a cake - how can you go wrong?!